 What can we conclude from the numbers?

-- Canadian government is following through with their mandate to increase the number of immigrants in 2017: the goal is to issue up to 300,000 invitations for Permanent Residency to potential immigrants across different immigration categories.
-Economic Class programs has a goal of over 73,700 candidates for 2017, which explains consistently large numbers of ITAs.
+- Canadian government is following through with their mandate to increase the number of immigrants in 2017, with the baseline of up to 300,000 invitations for Permanent Residency to be issued to potential immigrants across different immigration categories.
+The planned number for the candidates in the Economic Class programs is over 73,700, which explains consistently large numbers of ITAs.

 - We have seen a delay before the June Express Entry draw and a slight increase in the CRS points for that draw.
-This phenomenon can be explained by the changes in Canadian immigration that were introduced on June 6, including additional CRS points for applicants with siblings and/or knowledge of French language, as well as optional job bank registration.
+This phenomenon can be explained by the changes in Canadian immigration that were introduced on June 6, including additional CRS points for French language and applicants with siblings, as well as optional job bank registration.

 - The first half of 2017 has already seen more ITAs than both 2015 and 2016 combined, and we are likely to see similar numbers within the next few draws.
 The draws for the later part of 2017 will depend on the IRCC immigration goals for 2018, since many applicants who receive their ITAs in later 2017 will not obtain their immigration status until the following year.